MicrosoftDocs/defender-docs/defender-endpoint/mde-p1-setup-configuration.md

 ## Next steps

-Now that you have gone through the setup and configuration process, your next step is to get started using Defender for Endpoint.
+Now that you've finished the setup and configuration process, your next step is to get started using Defender for Endpoint.

 - [Get started with Defender for Endpoint Plan 1](mde-plan1-getting-started.md)